Mulk (film)

 The story centers around the life of a Muslim family, who tries to reclaim its lost honor after its patriarch Murad Ali Mohammed (Kapoor) gets involved in terrorism.
 The supporting cast of the film includes Rajat Kapoor, Manoj Pahwa, Prateik Babbar, Ashutosh Rana, Neena Gupta, Prachee Shah Paandya and Indraneil Sengupta.

 Initially slated to open in cinemas on 13 July 2018, Mulk eventually released in theatres on 3 August 2018.
-Though failed commercially to recoup its budget, Mulk earned universal widespread acclaim for its story, screenplay, execution and cast portrayals and has been a recipient of several awards such as the Best Story and Best Film at Filmfare Awards.
+Though failing commercially to recoup its budget, Mulk earned widespread acclaim for its story, screenplay, execution and cast portrayals and has received awards such as the Best Story and Best Film at Filmfare Awards.

 Plot

-Based on a real-life story, Mulk revolves around the struggles of a Muslim joint family from a town in India, who fight to reclaim their honor after a member of their family takes to terrorism.
+Mulk revolves around the struggles of a Muslim joint family from a town in India, who fight to reclaim their honor after a member of their family takes to terrorism.

-Murad Ali Mohammed (Rishi Kapoor), a lawyer by profession lives amiably with his family in a densely-populated diverse locality of Varanasi.
+Murad Ali Mohammed (Rishi Kapoor), a lawyer by profession, lives amiably with his family in a densely populated diverse locality of Varanasi.
 His daily routine includes Namaz at a nearby mosque followed by some chit-chat over a cup of tea from a tea stall managed and owned by one of his close Hindu neighbors.
-His close-knit family consists of his wife Tabassum (Neena Gupta), brother Bilaal (Manoj Pahwa) who owns a mobile phone shop, brother's wife Chhoti-Tabassum (Prachee Shah Pandya), nephew Shahid (Prateik Babbar) and niece Aayat (Eshita Singh, credited as Vartika Singh).
-Murad's son Aftab (Indraneil Sengupta) stays abroad with his wife Aarti (Taapsee Pannu), who is a lawyer and is estranged from the family.
+His close-knit family consists of his wife Tabassum (Neena Gupta), brother Bilaal (Manoj Pahwa) who owns a mobile phone shop, sister-in-law Chhoti-Tabassum (Prachee Shah Pandya), nephew Shahid (Prateik Babbar) and niece Aayat (Eshita Singh, credited as Vartika Singh).
+Murad's son Aftab (Indraneil Sengupta) lives abroad with his wife Aarti (Taapsee Pannu), who is also a lawyer and is estranged from the family.

 The story begins on the day of Murad's 65th birthday, when Aarti comes to visit them.
-The family enjoys a lovely night with the neighbors and friends.
-Another story is shown in parallel, where it is revealed that Shahid has joined hands with a terrorist organization headed by the wanted Mehfooz Alam (Sumit Kaul) who assigns Shahid with the task of a bomb blast.
-After the night of the anniversary celebrations, Shahid leaves early morning for Allahabad and executes the attack as planned with two other acquaintances.
-A lot of innocent people get killed and SSP Danish Javed (Rajat Kapoor) is assigned with the task to investigate the crime.
+The family enjoys a lovely night with their neighbors and friends.
+Another story is shown in parallel, where it is revealed that Shahid has joined hands with a terrorist organization headed by the wanted Mehfooz Alam (Sumit Kaul), who assigns Shahid to carry out a bomb blast.
+After Murad's birthday celebrations, Shahid leaves early morning for Allahabad and executes the attack as planned with two other acquaintances, which causes a lot of casualties.

+SSP Danish Javed (Rajat Kapoor) is assigned to investigate.
 He tracks down everyone involved with the attack, corners Shahid and finally shoots him dead as he tries to escape instead of surrendering.

-Soon, police arrives at Murad's house and starts interrogating the family members.
+Soon, the police arrive at Murad's house and start interrogating the family members.
 They turn the place upside down to gather evidence.
-As the news spreads across, people starts to flock outside Murad's house.
-Police takes Bilaal into custody for further interrogation.
-Aarti steps up as the defense lawyer for Bilaal and escorts him to police station.
+As the news spreads, people start to flock outside Murad's house.
+Bilaal is taken into custody for further interrogation.
+Aarti steps up his defense lawyer.
 Danish interrogates Bilaal for over 17 hours but gets no useful information.